 Structure

-Structured data input, which stores data in a field as YAML.
+Structured data input, which stores data as YAML.

 The structure field makes it possible to add multiple complex entries to a field, which will be stored as YAML.
 A typical use case would be a list of addresses, team members or a restaurant menu.